 These individuals are not acting on behalf of the administrators or either of the proposed nominated brokers and you should disregard any requests of this nature.

 You are advised to contact PwC via the official channels if you are approached, or require further guidance.

 What happens next?

-Now that the Distribution Plan has been approved, the administrators aim to start returning client money and assets in September 2018.
+Now that the Distribution Plan has been approved, the administrators have commenced the return of custody assets and client money, with the first transfer tranche transferred on 24 September 2018.
+Further transfers will follow.
 For further details please see the administrators’ website.

 Where can I get more information?

 You can obtain further information about the FSCS on it's website.